 Eco-friendly House Design Ideas

-2017 has seen a huge surge in eco-friendly self-build projects and phrases such as “smart technology”, “passive design” and “sustainable living” are featured in every homebuilding magazine.
+In recent years we’ve seen a huge surge in eco-friendly self-build projects and phrases such as “smart technology”, “passive design” and “sustainable living” are featured in every homebuilding magazine.
 If you’re looking to create your perfect home, an eco-friendly approach is not just for tree-hugging hipster-types.
 Taking a “greener” perspective can offer huge benefits to running costs as well as interior comfort and your own personal well being.

 Saving energy from the outset

 Planning is key.
 While you can retrofit certain energy-saving features, if you start your building process with energy-saving and eco-friendly initiatives in mind, you can create a beautiful home that is designed to complement its environment.
 Thinking about your project’s orientation, and maximising the amount of natural light in the rooms that you use the most, is the simplest way to improve energy efficiency, but it can go much further than that.